Accessibility statement for www.intameside.co.uk

 We know some parts of this website are not fully accessible:

-• some PDF and Word documents are not fully accessible to screen reader software
+• most older PDF documents are not fully accessible to screen reader software

 Feedback and contact information

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, or if you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 • email events@tameside.gov.uk